olcf/olcf-user-docs/systems/summit_user_guide.rst

 |					 | ``jsrun -n 1 cp ${BBPATH}/* .``		  |
 +----------------------------------------+------------------------------------------------+

-When a user occupies more than one compute node, then is using more NVMe and the I/O can scale linear.
-For example in the following plot you can observe the scalability of the IOR benchmark on 2048 compute nodes on Summit where the write performance achieves 4TB/s and the read 11,3 TB/s
+When a user occupies more than one compute node, then they are using more NVMes and the I/O can scale linearly.
+For example in the following plot you can observe the scalability of the IOR benchmark on 2048 compute nodes on Summit where the write performance achieves 4TB/s and the read 11.3 TB/s

 .. image:: /images/nvme_ior_summit.png